myquay/michael-mckenna.com/blog/content/post/2014/automatically-marking-required-labels-in-asp-net-mvc.md

         }
     }

 To use it you just replace Html.LabelFor with Html.ChqLabelFor.
-Notice it's under the namespace "System.Web.Mvc.Html".
-This is so it will pop up in our razor views without adding anything additional to the view-level web.config.
+I put it under the namespace "System.Web.Mvc.Html" so it will pop up in our razor views without adding anything additional to the view-level web.config.

 ### Result